 Rather, the baby communicates a need and relaxes and releases at will

 with the parent's support.
 The ability to retain develops at the

 baby's pace, as a natural consequence of his or her awareness.

-Millions of mothers worldwide can attest to the fact that babies can voluntarily regulate their
+Millions of mothers worldwide can attest to the fact that babies can

+negative effects whatsoever.
 In fact, parents often feel an increased